Kamil Ekim Alptekin: Lobbying against Gülenism

 Following the 2016 Turkish coup d'état attempt, Alptekin began soliciting lobbyists in the United States in order to reduce support for Fethullah Gülen and the Gülen movement.
 One of those firms was Flynn Intel Group, which was paid at least $530,000 for its efforts.

 According to U.S. prosecutors, Alptekin and Bijan Rafiekian worked on behalf of the Government of Turkey in order to secure Gülen's extradition.

 Investigation and charges

 As part of his investigation of Russian interference in the 2016 United States elections, special prosecutor Robert Mueller assumed control of a Virginia-based grand jury criminal probe into the relationship between Flynn and Alptekin's Inovo BV.

 In December 2018, Alptekin and Bijan Rafiekian were indicted on charges of a conspiracy to violate federal lobbying rules, and Alptekin was also charged with making false statements to FBI investigators.

 In April 2019, Alptekin was referred to in the Report on the Investigation into Russian Interference in the 2016 Presidential Election, otherwise known as the Mueller Report.
 The report cited the result of the United States v.
 Bijan Rafiekian and Kamil Ekim Alptekin as a part of the criminal conduct of Michael Flynn.

+On 11 September 2023 the Prosecutors ultimately decided to drop all charges.

+In January 2025, Alptekin alleged on a Twitter Spaces broadcast that Jim Biden had approached him in April 2023 with an offer to make his legal troubles disappear on the condition that he pay $3 million to hire Eric Holder as his attorney and that he change his testimony about Flynn.